 - Handicapped Pets Foundation provides disabled, injured and elderly pets with wheelchairs.
 If your pet needs a wheelchair after surgery, this is a great resource.

 - The Onyx & Breezy Foundation provides funding for spay and neuter programmes, rescues animals from kill shelters and much more.

 - RedRover Relief Grants offers immediate financial assistance for veterinary care, usually between $150 and $200.
 The programme usually responds to applications for aid within 48 hours.

 Read to get help funding your pet’s recovery?

 .
-If you or someone you know has an animal who needs help with surgery or veterinary bills, you can start a free fundraiser to raise money for pet surgery or any other veterinary care your animal companion needs.
+If you or someone you know has an animal who needs help with surgery or veterinary bills, you can start a fundraiser to raise money for pet surgery or any other veterinary care your animal companion needs.
 It’s easy to set up an animal fundraiser on GoFundMe—launch yours today.